flomio/flomio_drivers_android/ACR1255U/Library/ReadMe.txt

 Demo

+v1.0.0 Preview 7 (25/4/2016)
+- Use getCardStatusString() method in onCardStatusChange() method of ReaderActivity class.
+- Fix incorrect mTxtCardStatus in onRestoreInstanceState() method of ReaderActivity class.
+- Update the version to 1.0.0 (7).

 v1.0.0 Preview 6 (29/5/2015)
 - Fix the bug that System ID is not correctly displayed.
 - Rename com.btdemo to com.acs.btdemo.